methods2022/team02/README.md

 -This data set is pulled into another Julia function that plots this data for analysis

--Development of these files is complete and should be ready for use by a new user
+-Development of these files is complete and can be run in Julia by a user

 **- Describe very briefly but clearly what the project does.
 - State if it is out-of-the-box user-friendly, so it’s clear to the user.